cosmic-barri/CrystalGacha/README.md

 | >=67   |  Rare     |     12%       |
 | >=30   |  Uncommon |     22%       |
 | <=29   |  Common   |      -        |

+## Configurable Data:

+### The mod had a config file located in .minecraft/config/gacha-config.toml.
+In this file you can config 2 blacklists and 1 option.

+## Items Blacklist.

+In the item blacklist you can specify items to make it impossible to get dropped via gacha's crystals.
+To make it you need to put the item mod name and the item name.
+To easily see it you can activate the in game option **advanced tooltips** by pressing **F3 + H**.
+By default, all the vanilla creative items are blacklisted.

+To blacklist an item you have to add, to the comma separated list, something with this format "mod_name:item_name".
+For example "minecraft:stone_axe".

+## Mods Blacklist.

+If you want to blacklist all the items of a mod you can just put in this list the mod tag.
+To easily see it you can activate the in game option **advanced tooltips** by pressing **F3 + H**.

+To blacklist a entire mod you have to add, to the comma separated list, something like that "mod_name".
+For example "minecraft".

+## Spawn Eggs

+There is an option to indicate if spawn eggs can be dropped or not by the crystals.
+True if you want, false if you don't.
+True by default.